-The research strategy under these conditions seems obvious: Let’s go where the money is and only do applied research.
-This is a valid strategy, but I believe that it will lead to insignificance in the long term because researchers lose touch with theory.
+Under these conditions, the research strategy seems obvious: Go where the money is and focus on applied research.
+This is a valid strategy but will lead to insignificance in the long term as researchers lose touch with theory.
 “The supposed contradiction between theory and practice was put into the world as the excuse of those who are too lazy or less intelligent for theory,” says Johannes Huber, professor emeritus for information transmission at the University Erlangen-Nuremberg.
 He criticizes researchers who argue to be practitioners who do not need to understand the theory.
-As stated above, many breakthroughs with great impact on society result from fundamental theoretical achievements and insights, not from tinkering and crafting.
+As stated above, many breakthroughs with great impact on society result from fundamental theoretical achievements and insights — not from tinkering and crafting.

-Despite of such difficult funding situations in many countries, we should still re-emphasize high-quality fundamental research in communications and networking.
-We must dare to enter territory that seems strange at a first glance, try to “boldly go where no one has gone before.”
-This does not mean that the objectives are unclear; they can in fact be defined in a very precise manner.
+Despite such difficult funding situations in many countries, we should still re-emphasize high-quality fundamental research in communications and networking.
+We must dare to enter territory that seems strange at first glance, try to “boldly go where no one has gone before.”
+This does not mean that the objectives are unclear — they can, in fact, be defined precisely.
 Neither does it mean that we limit ourselves to pure analytical work without experiments, prototypes, and measurements.
 The opposite is the case: Utilizing modern programmable hardware, new algorithms can quickly be tested under real conditions, such that the path from invention to prototype becomes shorter and shorter.

 Christian Bettstetter is professor and head of the Institute of Networked and Embedded Systems in Klagenfurt, Austria.
 He is also founding scientific director of Lakeside Labs, a nonprofit company that performs research on self-organizing networked systems.
 (He loves science fiction movies.)

 This story was also published at Medium, where you can leave comments and let me know whether you liked it.